google/flatbuffers/docs/source/evolution.md

     }
     ```

     This is OK.
-This adds the a new field in the beginning, but because all the
+This adds a new field in the beginning, but because all the
     `id` attributes were added, it is OK.

 === "Changing Types"